zacharysandberg/JavaScriptForNewProgrammersCourse/Week1/README.md

 ## Keep your fork up to date by adding an upstream
 - Instructions are here on how to do that https://stefanbauer.me/articles/how-to-keep-your-git-fork-up-to-date

+- Step by step to do it with this repo [howto-keep-remote-updated.md](../Week2/howto-keep-remote-update.md)

 ## Run the [helloWorld.js](helloWorld.js) program in Week1 folder
 - node hellowWorld.js